-Personal Injury Damages: Calculating Pain and Suffering for a Car Accident
+Personal Injury Damages Pain Suffering Car Accident

 When you are calculating the cost of a car accident, it involves more than just the damage to the car, existing infrastructure, even health incidents — pain and suffering clauses in lawsuits involving car accidents frequently result in large swaths of payouts for car accident victims.